 I have managed creative teams for several leading design firms in Texas and California.
 I also served as the Creative Director for eLogic Corporation in Los Angeles and CourseTrends in Austin, Texas.
 My creative efforts have been found in online marketing solutions for such notable companies as: MGM, NBC, GMAC, Microsoft XBOX, DreamWorks, Electronic Arts, Columbia Pictures, Hollywood Records, Reebok CNET, Ziff Davis, The Washington Post, The New York Times, Newsweek, Intuit, The Economist and Sony.

 I’ve had people ask me what started me on the path to being a designer.

 Here is the long, but not too long answer.

-After college, I joined a technology start-up called eLogic.
+After college, I joined a technology start-up company called eLogic.
 With my help and their leadership we were able to grow the company from 3 to over 100 employees and saw millions of dollars in profits.
-In 2000 the company sold for $79 million to Reed Elsevier Publishing and the next few years were spent integrating the technology from one company to another.
+In 2000 the company sold for $79 million to Reed Elsevier Publishing (Cahners) and the next few years were spent integrating the technology from one company to another.
 Since then I’ve enjoyed being able to be creative while working and enjoying life in the Greater Los Angeles are and now in and around Austin, Texas.